Worlds gets $10 million to help enterprises observe their physical environments with AI

 The Dallas-based startup uses multiple cameras to track spaces in 3D over time, providing a more reliable view of what’s happening than typical 2D security video would.
 Worlds then trains its AI models to find unusual patterns within and across locations — and if a pattern is unusual enough, it alerts the company.

-Most surveillance providers rely on rules-based systems, in which humans write the rules of what is considered unusual.
+Most surveillance providers rely on rules-based systems, in which humans write the rules for what is considered unusual.
 But Worlds asserts that this doesn’t go far enough.
 “The humans writing the rules simply cannot keep up,” said Worlds cofounder and CEO Dave Copps.
 “With deep learning models, we are able to load videos into our system and make predictions immediately by leveraging prior learning.
 As the system learns from one environment, it can transfer that learning to other environments.”

 The company is using reinforcement learning, a segment of AI that’s hot right now, to generate synthetic data so it can create its own training sets.
 It also uses generative adversarial networks, or algorithmic architectures that pit two neural networks against each other to generate new, synthetic instances of data.